 Preflighting is the process of checking if the digital data required to print a job are all present and valid.
-Nowadays it are usually PDF files that are sent to a printing company.
+Nowadays PDF files are sent to printing companies.
 The PDF file format is a solid standard to exchange pages, ranging from single ads to complete publications.
 Using PDF is, however, no guarantee that the receiver of a file can actually output it as intended.
 To make sure that a file matches the requirements to reproduce its correctly, it needs to be checked or ‘preflighted’.
 This page provides an overview of

 - the reasons to preflight files